New engines, new chassis, innovative control concept and more connectivity

 Cayenne and Cayenne S market launch

-The new Porsche SUV is launching in two variants: The Cayenne with a six-cylinder turbo engine and displacement of three litres delivers 250 kW (340 hp), developing a torque of 450 Nm.
-That means that even the standard model achieves outstanding driving performance: It accelerates from zero to 100 km/h in 6.2 seconds (5.9 seconds with the Sport Chrono Package).
-The maximum speed is 245 km/h.
-The second model to launch is the Cayenne S. It is driven by a 2.9-litre V6 engine with twin turbocharging.
-This engine, which has also been newly developed, delivers 324 kW (440 hp), achieving a torque of 550 Nm – 15 kW (20 hp) more than its predecessor.
-Accordingly, the vehicle accelerates from zero to 100 km/h in just 5.2 seconds (with Sport Chrono Package: 4.9 seconds).
-The maximum speed is 265 km/h.
+The second model to launch is the Cayenne S. It is driven by a 2.9-litre V6 engine with twin-turbocharging.
+This engine, which has also been newly developed, delivers 440 hp (324 kW), plus torque of 550 Nm.
+Accordingly, the vehicle accelerates from zero to 62 mph in just 5.2 seconds (with Sport Chrono Package: 4.9 seconds).
+The maximum speed is 164 mph.

-The third generation of the Porsche Cayenne is available to order now.
-The Cayenne is available in Germany from EUR 74,828.
-Prices for the Cayenne S begin at EUR 91,964 – each including VAT and country-specific features.
+The third generation of the Porsche Cayenne is available to order from today.
+The Cayenne is priced from £55,965 inc VAT RRP, and for the Cayenne S from £68,330 inc VAT RRP.
+First deliveries to Porsche Centres will be from April 2018.